Congress of the Philippines: Composition

-In the diagrams below, Congress is divided in blocs, with the colors referring to the political party of the person leading that bloc.
-The blocs are determined by the vote of the member in speakership or Senate presidential elections.
+In the diagrams below, Congress is divided into blocs, with the colors referring to the political party of the person leading that bloc.
+The blocs are determined by the votes of the members in speakership or Senate presidential elections.

-The Senate is composed of the winners of the 2016 and 2019 Senate elections.
-The House of Representatives is composed of the winners of the 2019 House of Representatives elections.
-In both chambers, the majority bloc is composed of members generally supportive of the presidency of Rodrigo Duterte, while the minority blocs are those opposed.
+The Senate is composed of the winners of the 2022 and 2025 Senate elections.
+The House of Representatives is composed of the winners of the 2025 House of Representatives elections.
+In both chambers, the majority bloc is composed of members generally supportive of the incumbent presidency of Bongbong Marcos, while the minority blocs are those opposed.
 In the House of Representatives, there is an independent minority bloc, and 4 vacant seats.

 In both chambers, membership in committees is determined by the size of the bloc; only members of the majority and minority blocs are given committee memberships.
-In the Philippines, political parties are liquid, and it is not uncommon to see partymates see themselves on different blocs.
+In the Philippines, political parties are liquid, and it is not uncommon for party-mates to find themselves in different blocs.